MaginnGroup/mosdef_cassandra/docs/source/guides/system.rst

 ~~~~~~~~~~~~

 The ``species_list`` is a Python ``list`` of the unique chemical species in the
 system.
-For example, if simulating a mixture of methane and ethane, there are
+For example, a simulation of pure methane contains one unique chemical
-two species; if simulating pure methane, there is one species, regardless of
-the number of methane molecules in the system.
-Therefore, the
+species (methane), regardless of the number of methane molecules in the
+simulation.
+A simulation of a mixture of methane and ethane, contains two
+unique chemical species.
+Therefore, in the first example the
-length of ``species_list`` would be two in the first example and one in the
+``species_list`` would contain a single item and in the second example the
-second example.
-Each element of ``species_list`` is a parameterized
+``species_list`` would contain two items.
+Each item in the ``species_list`` is
-``parmed.Structure``.
-This structure contains all the forcefield details for a
+a ``parmed.Structure`` containing all the forcefield required force field
-given species.
+parameters for the species.

-For example, if we are simulating a mixture of methane and ethane with the
+For example, to simulate a mixture of methane and ethane with the
 OPLS-AA force field, we could use the following sequence of steps to generate
 the species list.
-Note that with mbuild and foyer we are able to generate a
+Note that mbuild and foyer allow us to generate a
-molecule with force field parameters starting from a SMILES string with only
+molecule with force field parameters from a SMILES string and a few lines
-a few lines of Python code.
+of Python code.

 .. code-block:: python